What’s more important? Learning or progress?

 Each of these ideas deserves their own blog post and this is something that I’ll beaver away at over half term.
 Any suggestions on excellent ways to embed pedagogy that promotes learning rather than progress will be very gratefully received.

-Post script: You will of course have noticed that I’m using progress and performance interchangeably; I think this is because they’re the same, but please do feel free to dissent.
+Post script: You will of course have noticed that I’m using progress and performance interchangeably; I think this is because they’re pretty much the same, but please do feel free to dissent.

 *Liminality is a fascinating subject and one worth reading more about.
 You could do worse than start here.